-- Changes in employment of those facing barriers to employment in ZEV-related fields - Increase in pre-apprenticeship pathways and other official training mechanisms focused on sustainable mobility and decarbonization - Graduation and job placement rates for new training programs - Increase in investment capital for sustainable transportation - Total number of Oaklanders employed in ZEV-related jobs - Increase in number of Oakland-based ZEV and sustainable mobility businesses
+- ∉ Increase in pre-apprenticeship pathways and other official training mechanisms focused on sustainable mobility and decarbonization - ∉ Development of Decarbonization Sector definition - ✓ Number, job status, and occupation of trainees/participants completing training, and total hours of training provided for each trainee/participant. - ∉ Number of new partnerships with local and regional workforce entities and economic/business development entities. - ∉ Number of new full- and part-time jobs created and retained. - ∉ Increase in investment capital for sustainable transportation - ∉ # of Oaklanders employed in ZEV-related jobs - ∉ Number of decarbonization-related career events - ∉ Increase in number of Oakland-based ZEV and sustainable mobility businesses